 Typically advanced training is acceptable if the focus is South Carolina-specific or southeastern as an alternative.
 However, additional advanced training on broad topics that might be beneficial to the state might also qualify.
 Examples of this include training on natural resources that transcend boundaries such as water resource issues, fire as a management tool, etc. The primary criteria is demonstration of a direct benefit to the state through the participant via volunteer service.

 Who offers advanced training?

-Host Sites, locations where Master Naturalists receive their initial training, and the State Master Naturalist Office will offer advanced trainings.
+Host Sites, locations where Master Naturalists receive their initial training, local Master Naturalist associations, and the State Master Naturalist Office will offer advanced trainings.
 Registration for these training sessions will be available through the Host Site or through the State Master Naturalist web site.
 Other partner organizations may offer advanced training and registration is usually handled by the sponsoring organization.

 How do I know if a certain program/training qualifies for advanced training under the SC Master Naturalist Program guidelines?

-If a Host Site conducts the training, it will be listed as an advanced training option and thus automatically qualifies.
+If a Host Site, local Master Naturalist association, or the State Master Naturalist Office offers the training, it will be listed as an advanced training option and thus automatically qualifies.
 If you are interested in advanced training by another organization, these should fulfill the guidelines listed above.
-If the training is questionable, then please contact the State Coordinator at firstname.lastname@example.org or 864-878-1394.